ngzhili/OpenCV/coco viewer application/README.md

 # Description
 Two Main Functionalities:
 1. Create a masks of bounding box and segmentation object classes on your image dataset (supports only .jpg, .jpeg, .png, .JPG, .JPEG , .PNG image file types) with annotations in coco.json format.
 Downloads these annotated images in the same input image file type to selected inbuilt folder or specified local directory.
-2. Image Viewer to view your downloaded masked images on a new window.
+2. Image Viewer to view your downloaded masked images in a new window.

 # Visuals
 Main Page for application: